FREQUENTLY ASKED QUESTIONS

 Glad you asked!
 At 9:15 AM they have a class over on our East Campus (which is the first house east of the main church building on Newman Road).
 Then they join the main worship service at 11:00 AM.
-On Sunday evenings at 7:00 PM the college age has a gathering called “Upper Room” in the Worship Center that draws (at last count) 400+ students from MSSU, Pitt State, Ozark Christian College as well as other colleges.
+On Sunday evenings at 7:00 PM the college age has a gathering called “Upper Room” in the Chapel that draws several hundred students from MSSU, Pitt State, Ozark Christian College as well as other colleges.

 How big is the church?

 Typically, we have about 600 in our 9:15 AM service, about 1300 in our 11:00 AM service and several hundred in our children’s programs.